CitizenOneX/frame_msg_python/README.md

         # We rename the file slightly when we copy it, although it isn't necessary
         await frame.upload_file("lua/sprite_frame_app.lua", "frame_app.lua")

+        # attach the print response handler so we can see stdout from Frame Lua print() statements
+        # any await_print=True commands will echo the acknowledgement byte (e.g. "1"), so one can assign
+        # the handler after the frameside app is running to remove that noise from the log
+        frame._user_print_response_handler = print

         # "require" the main lua file to run it
         # Note: we can't await_print here because the require() doesn't return - it has a main loop
         await frame.send_lua("require('frame_app')", await_print=False)